openstack/governance/reference/charter.rst

 the diversity requirement may be temporarily waived until the next TC election by a vote of two thirds of the TC Members.

+If election or vacancy in the TC seats results in a violation of the Technical Committee affiliation diversity requirement, the candidate with the next highest number of votes, whose admission to the Technical Committee would not violate the affiliation diversity requirement, will be elected as the new Technical Committee Member instead of the member whose admission to the Technical Committee would cause a violation of the affiliation diversity requirement.

 Number of seats to elect
 ========================